lostpebble/pullstate/docs/anatomy-of-an-async-action.md

 In our example we didn't actually touch our Pullstate stores, and that's just fine - there are many times where we just need to listen to asynchronous state without updating our stores (waiting for `Image.onload()` for example).

-But the Pullstate Way (tm) is generally to maintain our state in our stores for better control over things.
+But the Pullstate Way™ is generally to maintain our state in our stores for better control over things.

 A naive way to do this might be like so:

+**DO NOT DO THIS!**

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Client-side only app-->